Ladvien/ladvien.github.io/_posts/2020-06-14-arduino-nano-33-bluetooth-low-energy-setup.md

 Now the Bluetooth LE hardware is turned on, we add callbacks which will fire when the device connects or disconnects.
 Those callbacks are great places to add notifications, setup, and teardown.

 We also add a callback which will fire every time the Bluetooth LE hardware has a characteristic written.
-This allows us to receive and handle data as it streams in.
+This allows us to handle data as it streams in.
 ```cpp
   // Bluetooth LE connection handlers.
   BLE.setEventHandler(BLEConnected, onBLEConnected);